-Year end Year ended December
+Year ende Year ended Decembe

-31 , 2023 3 1, 2022
+31, 2 2024 31 , 2023

-Operating costs \$ 108 \$ 178
+Operating costs \$ - \$ 108

-Selling expenses 39 7
+Selling expenses - 39

-Administrative expenses 25 31
+Administrative expenses 99 25

-Research and development expenses 1,197 1,653
+Research and development expenses 14 1,197

-Total \$ 1,369 \$ 1,869
+Total \$ 113 \$ 1,369

 - A. Patent is comprised of the related patents and professional technologies of developing minimally invasive medical devices. - B. With the aim of better management of intellectual property, the Company centralized resources on research and development of related projects to speed up commercialization and afterward asset sale in November 2015.
 Medeon Biosurgical, Inc. (the "MBS" Company, and the liquidation was completed on June 30, 2016), a second-tier subsidiary of the Company, transfers the technology of ClickCleanTM and AbcloseTM, etc. Based on a tripartite agreement with the MBS Company, Shendder, Inc. (the "Shendder" Company), and Medeon International, Inc. (the "MBI" Company).
 The patent rights, which owned by the MBS Company, was transferred to the shareholders, Shendder Company and MBI Company who owned approximately 42.99% and 57.01% of the shareholdings respectively, based on the equity ratio.
 The transfer prices are USD168,293 and USD223,178 respectively.
-Meanwhile, Shendder Company and MBI Company transferred the patent rights to the Company based on the cost of acquisition.
-The Company shall pay immediately following the date of the sale of patent rights.

-C. The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company.
-For the year ended at December 31, 2023, there was no payment to be allocated to Shendder Company and MBI Company.
+Meanwhile, Shendder Company and MBI Company based on the cost of acquisition.
+The Company shall pay immediately following the date of the sale of patent rights. - C. The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company.
+For the year ended at December 31, 2024, there was no payment to be allocated to Shendder Company and MBI Company. - (8) Pensions - A. The Company has established a defined contribution pension plan (the "New Plan") under the Labour Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labour Insurance.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - B. The pension costs under defined contribution pension plans of the Company for the years ended December 31, 2024 and 2023, were \$1,384 and \$1,828, respectively. - (9) Share-based payment - A. The Company issues employee stock options to full-time employees by issuing new stock.
+The main content is as follows: